Benchling-Open-Source/allotropy/README.md

 This code is published under the permissive MIT license because we believe that standardized instrument data is a benefit for everyone in science.

+# Contributing
+We welcome community contributions to this library and we hope that together we can expand the coverage of ASM ready data for everyone.
+If you are interested, please read our [contribution guidelines](CONTRIBUTING.md).

 # Usage

 Convert a file to an ASM dictionary: